Short Selling Definition: An Explanation of Shorting Stock

 Due to the potential unlimited losses that can be generated by short selling, brokerages typically restrict the practice to margin accounts.
 In contrast, brokers forbid the practice if you use a cash account with no margin.

 If you want to stop short sellers from being able to borrow your shares without your permission, you need to open a cash account.
 This is generally good practice, anyway, as it also goes a long way toward eliminating rehypothecation risk, or the risk of your brokerage firm using your shares as collateral for their own financial dealings.

 The combination of unlimited losses and a margin account requiring an unlimited personal guarantee, as all of them do, can be especially catastrophic for inexperienced investors and speculators who don't fully understand the risk they face whenever they establish a short position without some sort of offsetting protection, such as buying an appropriately-matched out-of-the-money call option at a relatively inexpensive premium.

-The broker took all of his equity and he now faces what is for him a life-altering margin call of $106,445.56; money that, if he can't raise quickly enough, may force him to declare bankruptcy.
+The broker took the short-seller’s remaining equity from his account, and he now faces what is for him a life-altering margin call of $106,445.56; money that, if he can't rise quickly enough, may force him to declare bankruptcy.